Last Updated on September 6, 2023 by Samantha Harris

 Tortoises can absorb water through the skin around their cloaca, so ensuring they’re taking the occasional soak can help keep them hydrated if they don’t seem to be drinking enough water.

 Most tortoises should eat a diet that consists mostly of grass, leafy greens, flowers, and weeds.
 A few tortoise species will also eat insects and meat.
 However, most tortoises are strictly herbivores.

 Regular Vet Checks

-Taking your tortoise to the vet at least once a year for an examination, radiograph, and a blood panel will help you to detect any health issues, including bladder stones if identified sufficiently early.
+Take the tortoise to the vet at least once a year for an examination and radiograph.
+Also, a blood panel will help to detect any health issues, including bladder stones.